Hodohasan23/Project/maze/README.md

-Maze Game

-Description

-The Maze Game is a simple text-based game where the player navigates through a maze to find the exit.
-The game provides commands to move the player character within the maze and displays the current state of the maze.
+In the straightforward text-based game The Maze Game, the goal is to find the exit by navigating a maze.
+The game shows the current condition of the maze and gives instructions on how to move the player character around it.

-How to Build and Run
+How to Construct and Operate

-Building with Makefile
-To build the Maze Game, navigate to the project directory in your terminal and run the following command:
+Using Makefile to Build Open your terminal, find the project directory, and type the following command to begin building the Maze Game:

-make
-This will compile the source files and create an executable named maze.

-Running the Game
-After building the game, you can run it with the following command:

-./maze <maze_file>
+create The source files will be compiled as a result, producing the maze executable.

+Managing the Game Once the game has been built, use the following command to launch it:

-Replace <maze_file> with the path to the maze file you want to use for the game.
+./maze <maze_file> The path to the maze file you wish to use for the game should be substituted for <maze_file>.

-Usage
+Application

-Once the game is running, you can use the following controls to navigate through the maze:
+After the game launches, you can move through the maze using the following controls:

-W, A, S, D: Move the player character up, left, down, or right, respectively.
+The player character can be moved up, left, down, or right with the keys W, A, S, and D.
-M: Display the current state of the maze.
+M: Show the maze as it is right now.
-H: Show the help screen with instructions.
+H: Display the instructions on the help screen.
-Q: Quit the game.
+Q: End the game now.
-Memory Allocation and Cleanup
+Memory Allocation and Cleaning

-The Maze Game dynamically allocates memory for maze data structures.
-Memory is allocated for the maze itself as well as for each row of the maze.
-To ensure proper memory cleanup and prevent memory leaks, the game provides a function freeMaze() to deallocate the memory allocated for the maze when it's no longer needed.
+Memory is dynamically allocated for maze data structures in the Maze Game.
+Both the maze and each of its rows have memory allotted to them.
+The game has a function called freeMaze() to deallocate the memory allotted for the maze when it's no longer needed, ensuring correct memory cleanup and preventing memory leaks.

-Makefile Rules
+Create File Guidelines

-all: Builds the target executable maze.
+Builds the executable maze that is the target.
-clean: Removes the object files and the maze executable.
+clean: Gets rid of the executable for Maze and the object files.

-run: Runs the maze executable with a default maze file.
+run: Uses the default maze file to launch the maze executable.

 Example

 Here's an example command to build and run the Maze Game:

 make
 ./maze Files/MyMaze.txt